fostr-dev/.github/profile/README.md

 ## Hi there 👋

-### We are building on Nostr, mainly an alternative for GitHub and file sharing services.
+### We are building on Nostr, mainly an alternative for GitHub and file sharing services based on NIP-96.